Wang Chonghui

-Early life
+Early life and education

-Wang was born in Hong Kong in 1881, and graduated in 1900 from Peiyang University (later merged with Tianjin University) where he studied law.
-After briefly teaching at Nanyang Public School, in 1901 he continued his study in Japan, and later traveled to the United States attending the University of California, Berkeley and Yale University.
-He received the degree of Doctor of Civil Law from Yale Law School in 1905.
+Wang was born in Hong Kong in 1881 with his ancestral home in Dongguan.
+He studied law at Peiyang University (later merged with Tianjin University) and graduated in 1900.
+After briefly teaching at Nanyang Public School, in 1901 he continued his study in Japan, and later traveled to the United States to pursue graduate studies at the University of California, Berkeley, and Yale University.
+He earned a Master of Laws (LL.M.) in 1903 and his Doctor of Civil Law (D.C.L.) from Yale Law School in 1905, writing dissertations for both degrees with a specialization in international law and comparative law.
+His LL.M. thesis was titled, "China and the United States, Being a History of the Development of the Commercial and Political Relations Between the Two Countries".
+His doctoral thesis was titled, "Domicil: A Study in Comparative Law".

 Wang was called to the bar by the Middle Temple in 1907.
-In the same year, his translation of the German Civil Code (of 1896) into English was published.
+That same year, his translation of the German Civil Code (of 1896) into English was published.
 During 1907 and 1911, he studied comparative law in Germany and France.

 He returned to China from London in the autumn of 1911, and when the anti-dynastic Xinhai Revolution of October 10 began, he became adviser to Chen Qimei, the revolutionary military governor of Shanghai.
 He represented Guangdong at the Nanjing convention which elected Dr. Sun Yat-sen provisional president of the Republic of China.